JaimieHemmings/MS2-dejaview/README.md

 Alongside using Devtools to ensure the design and functionality of my website remains consistent I have also tested the website on devices of varying screen sizes.

-For the sake of brevity I have included screenshots below of some of the more common device resolutions.
+For the sake of brevity, I have included screenshots below of some of the more common device resolutions.

 #### 1920 x 1080